Born (crater)

 Born is a small lunar impact crater located near the eastern edge of the Moon, to the northeast of the prominent crater Langrenus.
-It was previously designated Maclaurin Y before being named by the IAU in 1979.
-Maclaurin itself lies to the north.

 This crater is circular and generally cup-shaped, with dark patches stretching from the midpoint toward the northeastern rim.
 It is otherwise undistinguished.

+This crater is named after German physicist Max Born (1882-1970), the 1954 Nobel laurette in physics with Walther Bothe.
+Its designation was officially adopted by the International Astronomical Union in 1979.
+This feature was formerly identified as Maclaurin Y, a satellite feature of Maclaurin crater which lies to the north.